gagle/yafv/README.md

 ```

 For this sample project the first approach has been used because it seems valid and wide-used by the React community but I prefer the second one.
 Angular CLI implements the second approach and it feels more cleaner and avoids polluting the global namespace.

+## 4. Asynchronicity / Reactive programming

+All the asynchronous calls to the Flickr API have been implemented by using RxJs.
+Once you get used to reactive programming you will never go back to plain promises.

+For each image preview, the username of the owner must be shown.
+This information comes from a second call to the Flickr API from the image id previously fetched.
+All these calls are executed in parallel and after rendering the images themselves.